-At the Conservation College you can learn for a day, train in-depth at a week-long expedition, or build a career in outdoor education through one of our seasonal programs which are designed to provide students with a variety of pathways for study.
+At the Wolf School of Natural Science you can learn for a day, train in-depth at a week-long expedition, or build a career in outdoor education through one of our seasonal programs which are designed to provide students with a variety of pathways for study.
 Our primary experiential learning programs include the following:

 Full-Time Summer Training Programs

 The Blue Skye Farm Internship is a sustainable homesteading program with “permaculture” and entrepreneurial components.
 The goal is for you to practice cultivating the home environment in a way that benefits nature as well as humans.
-Certified by the Washington State Farm Internship Program, you’ll help run Blue Skye Farm, home of Wolf Camp and the Conservation College, growing and selling produce on site.
-Arrive on June 7th, and depart in the fall after the last fruits, nuts and berries are ready for market. $1,500 tuition includes all basic living expenses, is discounted for previous experience, and reimbursed through farm sales, until you join payroll later in the summer.
-We have one room still available in the farmhouse for Summer 2019 so apply asap before space fills.
+Certified by the Washington State Farm Internship Program, you’ll help run Blue Skye Farm, home of Wolf Camp & School of Natural Science, growing and selling produce on site.
+Start locally part-time as early as May 15, arrive onsite for the full-time farm experience by June 20, stay through Aug 28, and remain into the fall season as long as the farm remains productive.
+This is a work-trade experience with room and board included for qualified applicants, with some income available through farm sales.
+Apply asap before space fills.

 Email us with any questions.
 We always keep your information absolutely private.
-You can also like our facebook page to keep in better touch.
 While considering an application, check out our apprenticeship testimonials from novice apprentices, former campers-turned-instructors, and experienced educators who all succeeded in our summer apprenticeships and agree that the results far exceed expectations.